Navigation auf uzh.ch

 Leibniz network on instructional research

-The network supported by the Leibniz Association is an interdisciplinary circle of teaching researchers.
+The network, which is supported by the Leibniz Association, is an interdisciplinary circle of researchers interested in teaching.
 They work together on current challenges in teaching research.
-The network members are researchers with a doctorate from various institutions and disciplines such as educational science, educational psychology, mathematical didactics and psychometry.
+The network members hold doctorates in a range of disciplines such as such as educational science, educational psychology, mathematical didactics, and psychometry from a number of institutions.

 Further information can be found under Leibniz network on instructional research.